 Methodology

-The Action Group coordinator should establish and monitor the development of the following points.
+The Action Group coordinator is in charge to establish and monitor the development of the following points:

 Delimitation of the study area

-The study area is defined around the identified APGEMOs or based on an area affected by an existing complaint history, extending towards the prevailing wind directions.
+The study area is defined around the identified APCONs or based on an area affected by an existing complaint history, extending towards the prevailing wind directions.
 A nearby representative meteorological station or a meteorological model that meets defined requirements has to be located.

 Creation of the participating citizenship panel

-The participation panel should be open to anyone who wishes to participate and can perceive odours.
-The minimum size of panellists participating in an odour monitoring project depends on demographic characteristics.
+The participation panel is open to anyone who wishes to participate and can perceive odours.
+The standard does not prescribe to test the sense of smell of participants.
+This is not an issue, as there are implemented other tools in the standard to overcome this limitation.
+The minimum size of the panel participating in an odour monitoring project depends on demographic characteristics.

-The size of the participating citizen panel should be larger when there are more APGEMOs involved.
+The size of the participating citizen panel is larger when there are more APCONs involved.
 However, the coordinator will ultimately determine the panel size based on specific variables of each project.

 Formation of the participating citizenship panel

 To ensure high participation, the AG must employ tailored strategies, focusing on mitigating issues through collaborative problem-solving.
-The coordinator will oversee project communication, objectives, timeline, and result relevance.
-Informative and training sessions will guide participating citizens on handling odour perceptions, identifying odour types, and completing registration forms.
+The coordinator is in charge to oversee project communication, objectives, timeline, and result relevance.
+Informative and training sessions are designed to guide participating citizens on handling odour perceptions, identifying odour types, and completing registration forms.
 Practical sessions on-site aid in odour recognition and encourage participation.
-Participants will be informed that false records or non-compliance will result in exclusion from the project.
+Participants are informed that false records or non-compliance will result in exclusion from the project.

 Odour records form